Issues | Knowledge Base

 • Company

-• Structure Plugin
+• Structure at the Marketplace

-• Overview
+• Structure.Pages

-• Screenshots
+• Structure.Testy

-• Structure at the Atlassian Marketplace
+• Testy at the Marketplace

 • JIRA Client

-• Interactive desktop client for JIRA.
+• Interactive desktop client for Jira.
 Saves you several seconds of your time, per issue, per day.
 Works offline.

 • Deskzilla